 So after all that work converting from WordPress to Next.js.
 Did I get the results I wanted?
 Did I see faster performance, was it more user friendly?
 Yes!

 With Next.js, my lighthouse scores increased immensely.
 Check them out!

 So how does Next.js do this?
 What makes Next.js so different from WordPress that now all my Lighthouse scores are in the green and some even at 100?

 Jamstack and Static Site Generation!
 That's really what makes Next.js so cool.
 Next.js is built with Jamstack in mind with static site generation (SSG).

 - Higher Security

 These three benefits are not insignificant.
-Who wouldn't want all three for their applications.
+Who wouldn't want all three for their applications?
 Let's look at how all three are possible with Jamstack.

 The better performance really comes down to Static Site Generation.
 By using a Jamstack architecture we allow ourselves to statically generate the content for our website at build time.
-That pre generated content can be beamed directly to our users.
+That pre-generated content can be beamed directly to our users.

 I cannot tell you Jamstack solves ALL security issues.
 But it does a good job of simplifying security with the API layer in Jamstack.
 In the Jamstack architecture, we are using API's to gather data and pull in content during build time.
-This means secret keys, authentication, accounts can all live on the build server and don't need to be exposed to the client at all.
+This means secret keys, authentication, and accounts can all live on the build server and don't need to be exposed to the client at all.

 Another benefit is fewer network calls.
 We make the call once on our build server and we have everything we need.
 We do not push that responsibility down to the client.